gapd-data-lab/batidas-app/instructions_for_app_batidas.md

     - Make sure that all interactions (uploads, selections, and filters) are user-friendly, and that appropriate warnings are displayed if expected input is missing or incorrect.
     - Include handling for time zone settings to display generation timestamps in a specific format (e.g., Brasília time).

 The program should ensure clear code organization, modularity, and proper documentation throughout.
-The objective is to create a web-based interactive data visualization tool using Streamlit that allows users to upload a dataset, filter data, analyze it, and visualize the results through histograms.
+The objective is to create a web-based interactive data visualization tool using Streamlit that allows users to upload a dataset, set weights, filter data, analyze it, and visualize the results through histograms.

 ## Running the Application